 Expungement can be an extraordinarily advantageous move because it means only government officials can have access to the records.
 No other organization, entity or individual should have access to these records.
 This is true for all convictions, even if there is a plea agreement or “plea of abeyance” where the defendant agrees to culpability in exchange for some considerations.

-Call Your Salt Lake City, Utah Criminal Defense Lawyer for Mormon Missionaries
+Call Your Salt Lake City, Utah Mormon Missionaries Defense Lawyer

 Attorneys working at the law offices of Darwin Overson are committed to upholding and protecting the constitutional Mormon missionaries throughout the state of Utah.
 No matter how serious the charges may be, Darwin Overson, with his dedicated team can fight for reduced penalties, reduced charges, or even a complete dismissal of the charges.

 Darwin Overson has a long track record of obtaining acquittals and other favorable outcomes for young defendants – even in challenging high-stakes criminal cases.
 Our mission is to protect your family’s future.
 For a free legal consultation with an experienced criminal attorney, contact us online today, or call Darwin Overson at (801) 515-0883.